nycu-acm/Digital-Avatar-ITRI/README.md

 pip install -r requirements.txt
 ```

-### 4. Additional Dependencies for MuseTalk
+### 4. Additional Dependencies for MuseTalk (Optional)
-If you plan to use the MuseTalk model, install these additional dependencies:
+If you plan to use the MuseTalk model for higher quality avatars:

 ```bash
 # Install MMDetection dependencies